PESchoenberg/g2q/README.md

 * grsp - https://github.com/PESchoenberg/grsp.git

+## Optional:

+* qre - https://github.com/PESchoenberg/qre if you want to run example6.scm

 ## Installation:

-* Assuming you have all dependencies installed on your system, get g2q, unpack it into a folder of your choice and cd into it.
+* Once you have all dependencies installed on your system, get g2q, unpack it into a folder of your choice and cd into it.

 * g2q installs as a GNU Guile library.
 See GNU Guile's manual instructions for